 EASY SPINACH NESTS

-Handful of fresh chopped spinach, stems removed if tough
+Handful of fresh spinach, stems removed if tough, cut into ribbons

 Salt & pepper to taste

 Cream or half & half, just enough to bind the spinach

 Heat a non-stick skillet on MEDIUM HIGH.
 Heat the olive oil until it shimmers.
 Add the onion and garlic and cook til just softened.
 Add the spinach, stir to coat with fat, begin to season.
 Let cook, stirring often, until the spinach softens, tasting every so often for texture and seasoning.
 When the spinach is cooked, use the tip of a spatula to arrange the spinach in a donut shape, leaving the center open clear to the bottom of the skillet.